 Non-Immigrant: A person authorized to be in the U.S. temporarily and for specific purpose, such as student or tourist.

-Parolee: An alien who has been given permission to enter the United States under emergency conditions or when that alien's entry is considered to be in public interest.
+Parolee: An alien who has been given permission to enter the United States under humanitarian conditions or when that alien's entry is considered to be in public interest.

 Part-time Employment: Employment which is less than thirty-five and at least twenty hours per week.

 PRUCOL: "Persons permanently residing under color of law" (PRUCOL) refers to persons residing in the U.S. who are known to the immigration authorities and whose extended presence in the U.S. is tolerated by those authorities although they have not been granted legal status.

 Reception and Placement (R&P): The initial resettlement process and period (generally ninety days) during which a resettlement agency or other sponsor under an agreement with the United States Department of State is responsible for assisting a refugee.